SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 User may  also provide  the `rngSeedFileSave` parameter:  it describes the file where to save the  original seeds, particularly when they are not set explicitely through  `rngSeedFile`.
-By default, original seeds will be saved in the `__flsimulate-seeds.log` file in the current directory.
+By default, original seeds will be saved in metadata of in the `__flsimulate-seeds.log` file in the current directory.
 One can thus select explicitely this feature with:

 ~~~~~~~~~~~~~
 [name="flsimulate.simulation" type="flsimulate::section"]